FCA Test Case - update

 “acting in the public interest, the FCA will put forward policyholders’ arguments to their best advantage.
 We are aiming to obtain legal guidance in this way more quickly and at a lower cost to policyholders than would be the case if they took their own court actions.”

-Further information from the FCA can be found at www.fca.org.uk/firms/business-interruption-insurance
+Further information from the FCA, legal submissions and transcripts from the Test Case hearings and the Judgment can be found at www.fca.org.uk/firms/business-interruption-insurance

-The types of claims the FCA will look at
+The types of claims the FCA were looking at

 “Our view remains that most SME insurance policies are focused on property damage (and only have basic cover for BI as a consequence of property damage) so, at least in the majority of cases, insurers are not obliged to pay out in relation to the coronavirus pandemic.
 This case is focused on the remainder of policies that could be argued to include cover.”

-And they have defined a ‘Potentially Affected Claim’ as:
+And it has defined a ‘Potentially Affected Claim’ as:

 “A claim made under a relevant non-damage business interruption policy for losses relating to the coronavirus pandemic where the outcome of the claim, including issues of causation, may be affected by the final resolution in the test case, whether or not the insurer has declined the claim by issuing a declinature letter or has made an adjustment or deduction for general causation.”